LIFEHUBBER

 Unlimited-OCR

-Unlimited-OCR is a Baidu model and code release for OCR and document parsing, with public weights and examples for single images, multi-page inputs, PDFs converted to page images, Transformers, and SGLang.
+Unlimited-OCR is a Baidu model and code release for OCR and document parsing, with public weights and examples for single images, multi-page inputs, PDFs converted to page images, Transformers, vLLM, and SGLang.

 The README and arXiv paper frame it around one-shot long-horizon parsing, using Reference Sliding Window Attention to keep the KV cache constant while generating long document output.
 Use this as a first read, not a recommendation.
 Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.